LawrenceXie/ToDo_boilerplate/README.md

 Under /front, `npm run build`
 This will generate the /dist folder including the index.html, .js, .css

-Copy this to the backend under /backend/backend_app/static/ Django will then serve this at the base domain
+Copy this to the backend under /backend/backend_app/static/ so that the full path to the js will be /backend/backend_app/static/dist/assets/index.js.
+Django will then serve this at the base domain